10 alternatives to personal loans and who they’re for

 Who it’s better for

-If you earn a regular paycheck but are finding you’re short of cash in between pay periods, a cash advance app may bridge the gap without committing you to a new long-term debt.
+If you earn a regular paycheck but are short of cash between pay periods, a cash advance app may bridge the gap without committing you to new long-term debt.
 Cash advance apps allow you to get an advance of between $50 and $750, depending on the app.
 The advance is repaid when you get your next paycheck.

-Some of these apps don’t charge fees, and instead request tips or contributions to keep the service going.
-However, most of them charge an “instant” cash fee if you need funds immediately and some require monthly subscription fees to use.
-The quick payoff period means you have to budget for a smaller paycheck.
+Some apps don’t charge fees but request tips or contributions to keep the service going.
+However, most charge an “instant” cash fee if you need funds immediately, and some come with monthly subscription fees.
+Remember to budget for a smaller paycheck on your next payday, too.

 Benefits